mighty-gerbils/gerbil/doc/reference/core-builtin.md

   obj := any object
 ```

-Returns true if the object *obj* is an intermed keyword.
+Returns true if the object *obj* is an interned keyword.

 ### symbol-&gt;keyword
 ``` scheme